 POS 303 Government and Politics of Cyprus, Turkey and Iran (3.0); 3 cr.
-This course provides an overview of the political systems in three MENA these non-Arab countries. highlighting their ideological, economic, social and cultural variables.
+This course provides an overview of the political systems in these three non-Arab MENA countries, highlighting their ideological, economic, social and cultural variables.
 It will provide students with insight into the historical and contemporary ties between these countries and the Arab world, focusing on Lebanon and the Eastern Mediterranean in general.